 You will need to bring your receipt with you on the estimated visa issue date (informed to you while submitting your application) anytime between 09 to 16, Monday to Friday except declared holidays, to check for the status of your application.

 In your absence, a third party can collect your passport with your receipt.
 In case the receipt is missing, an authority letter from you in the name of your relative or a third party will be required.
-We can post the application to you by Courier Delivery at an additional nominal cost.
-This service is restricted to Itella Posti Oy coverage in Finland only.
+We can post the application to you by post at an additional nominal cost.
+This service is restricted to Posti Oy (post service provider) coverage in Finland only.

-As an application centre, the Russia Visa Application Centre will not be able to guarantee you a visa.
-The issuance or refusal of a visa is the sole prerogative of The Embassy of the Russian Federation.
-The Russia Visa Application Centre cannot influence this decision in any way.
+As an application centre, the Visa Application Centre will not be able to guarantee you a visa.
+The issuance or refusal of a visa is the sole prerogative of The Embassy of the Russian Federation or the Consulate general.
+The Visa Application Centre cannot influence this decision in any way.